 Home Kit: Blue and White

-Away fans are normally housed on one side of the Popular Side Stand, where up to 800 seats can be allocated.
-This stand is covered, however there are a number of supporting pillars which could impede your view if there is a large turnout.
+Away fans are normally housed on one side of the Popular Side Stand, where up to 900 seats can be allocated, across two blocks.
+This stand is covered, however, there are a number of supporting pillars which could impede your view if there is a large turnout.
 But really for most visiting teams then this area is more than adequate.
 You can access the entrance to this stand by walking behind the large Cheadle End and through the car park.
 Strangely after entering the ground you then you have to walk across the front of the home fans section to reach the away area.
-However I have not received any reports of this causing problems.
+However, I have not received any reports of this causing problems.

-If you are a airplane spotter then this is your ground, as during the game many large airplanes fly over Edgeley Park having taken off from nearby Manchester Airport!
+If you are an airplane spotter then this is your ground, as during the game many large airplanes fly over Edgeley Park having taken off from nearby Manchester Airport!

-Adam Hodson adds; 'If you are near Edgeley Shopping Centre then I would recommend the Edgeley Priory, which is one of the best fish and chip chops in Stockport.'
+Adam Hodson adds; 'If you are near Edgeley Shopping Centre then I would recommend the Edgeley Priory, which is one of the best fish and chip shops in Stockport.'

-The ground is well sign posted around the area.
+The Edgeley Park ground is well signposted around the area.

 From The South

 M6 to Junction 19.
 Take the A556 towards Manchester/Altrincham.
 Then join the M56 towards Manchester Airport.
 After a few miles leave the M56 and join the M60 towards Stockport.
 Leave the M60 at Junction 2 (the A560 Cheadle turn off) and at the roundabout take the A560 towards Stockport.
-At the traffic rights (with the Farmers Arms pub on the right hand corner) turn right onto the B5465 Edgeley Road.
+At the traffic lights (with the Farmers Arms pub on the right-hand corner) turn right onto the B5465 Edgeley Road.
 Continue along Edgeley Road, passing a Morrisons supermarket on your left and continue straight on at the mini roundabout.
-Go through two sets of traffic lights and and as the road bends around to the right, the floodlights of the ground can be seen on the right hand side.
+Go through two sets of traffic lights and as the road bends around to the right, the floodlights of the ground can be seen on the right-hand side.
 Turn right into Caroline Street and the ground is at the bottom of this street.

-M62 to junction 18.
+From The East M62 to junction 18.
 Take the M60 towards Stockport.
 Leave the M60 at Junction 1 and head towards Stockport.
 Turn right at the second set of traffic lights to go onto the A560 towards Cheadle.
-Then turn left into the B5465 Edgeley Road (with the Farmers Arms pub on the left hand corner).
+Then turn left into the B5465 Edgeley Road (with the Farmers Arms pub on the left-hand corner).
 Then as 'From the South'.